 Vasodilators relax the muscles in your blood vessel walls.
-The vessels widen and blood flows through more easily, lowering blood pressure and providing more blood and oxygen to the heart so it doesn’t have to work so hard to pump.
+The vessels dilate (widen) and blood flows through more easily, lowering blood pressure and providing more blood and oxygen to the heart so it doesn’t have to work so hard to pump.
 These drugs are often prescribed PRN – meaning take whenever you need them.
-They also widen all blood vessels in your body, not just around your heart, including those to the brain, which can cause severe headaches for many patients.
-Try taking a Tylenol™ about 20 minutes before taking any vasodilator to avoid getting the famous ‘nitro headache‘.
+They also widen all blood vessels in your body, not just around your heart – including those to the brain, which can cause headaches for some patients.
+Try taking a Tylenol™ about 20 minutes before taking any vasodilator to help avoid the famous ‘nitro headache‘.

 Examples of vasodilators include nitroglycerin (pills, patch or spray), Isordil (isosorbide dinitrate), Apresoline (hydralazine) and Loniten (minoxidil).

-♥ Find out more about possible dangerous interactions between the prescribed drugs you are taking.
+♥ Find out more about possible dangerous interactions between prescribed drugs.

-♥ Here’s a useful patient-friendly glossary of cardiology terminology
+♥ Here’s a comprehensive patient-friendly glossary of cardiology terminology